gianniprocida/habit_tracking_app/README.md

 ```
 myhabit = tracker.get_habit_by_id(1)
 ```
+This will return the first habit that was added to our tracker.
 <h3>Check off by name</h3>
 We call the `checkoff_by_name` method on the HabitTracker class and pass in the name of the habit we want to check off.
 This will add the string "y" to the checkoffList of the `Habit` instance with the specified name.

 ```
-tracker.checkoff_by_name("Brush your teeth","y")
-tracker.checkoff_by_name("Brush your teeth","y")
+tracker.checkoff_by_name("Study Python","y")
+tracker.checkoff_by_name("Study SQL","y")
 ```
 These are just a few examples of the functionality of this habit tracking app.
-For more information, please see the documentation or explore the source code.
+For more information, please see the documentation or explore the source code or check the reflection phase.
 <h2>Conception phase</h2>

 In our habit tracking app, a Habit object can represent a task that needs to be performed